torch-points3d/torch-points3d/README.md

 ## Add your model to the PretrainedRegistry.

-The `PretrainedRegistry` enables anyone to add their own pre-trained models and re-create them for only 2 lines of code.
+The `PretrainedRegistry` enables anyone to add their own pre-trained models and `re-create` them with only 2 lines of code for `finetunning` or `production` purposes.

-How does it work ?
-Here are the steps:
+### How does it work ?
+Here are the steps

 - `[You]` Launch your model training with [Wandb](https://www.wandb.com) activated (`wandb.log=True`)
-- `[TorchPoints3d]` Once the training finished, `TorchPoints3d` [trained model](https://app.wandb.ai/nicolas/scannet/runs/1sd84bf1) will upload the trained model to your wandb.
+- `[TorchPoints3d]` Once the training finished, `TorchPoints3d` will upload your trained model within [our custom checkpoint](https://app.wandb.ai/nicolas/scannet/runs/1sd84bf1) to your wandb.
-- `[You]` Within [`PretainedRegistry`](https://github.com/nicolas-chaulet/torch-points3d/blob/master/torch_points3d/applications/pretrained_api.py#L31) class, add an `key-value pair` within the attributes `MODELS`.
-The `key` should be describe your model, dataset and training, the `value` should be uploaded model url on your wandb.
+- `[You]` Within [`PretainedRegistry`](https://github.com/nicolas-chaulet/torch-points3d/blob/master/torch_points3d/applications/pretrained_api.py#L31) class, add a `key-value pair` within its attribute `MODELS`.
+The `key` should be describe your model, dataset and training hyper-parameters (possibly the best model), the `value` should be the `url` referencing the `.pt` file on your wandb.

+Example: Key: `pointnet2_largemsg-s3dis-1` and URL value: `https://api.wandb.ai/files/loicland/benchmark-torch-points-3d-s3dis/1e1p0csk/pointnet2_largemsg.pt` for the `pointnet2_largemsg.pt` file.
-Example: `pointnet2_largemsg-s3dis-1`: `https://api.wandb.ai/files/loicland/benchmark-torch-points-3d-s3dis/1e1p0csk/pointnet2_largemsg.pt` is a `pointnet2 largemsg trained on s3dis fold 1`.
+The key desribes a `pointnet2 largemsg trained on s3dis fold 1`.

-- `[Anyone]` By using `PretainedRegistry` class and providing the `key` will be available to `download` the model and `use it` !
+- `[Anyone]` By using the `PretainedRegistry` class and by providing the `key`, the associated model weights will be `downloaded` and the pre-trained model will be `ready to use !` with its transforms.

 ```python
 [In]: